aria-tools/ARIA-tools/README.md

 conda install -c conda-forge --yes --file ./ARIA-tools/requirements.txt
 ```

-We have included a setup.py script which allows for easy compilation and installation of third-party dependencies (c-code), as well as setting up the ARIA-tools package itself (python and command line tools).
+We have included a setup.py script which allows for easy compilation and installation of third-party dependencies (c-code), as well as for setting up the ARIA-tools package itself (python and command line tools).
 ```.tcsh
 python setup.py build
 python setup.py install